dataspecer/ds-wdoi/source/preprocessing/README.md

 ## Loading into search service (4. phase)

-The phase loads labels, descriptions and aliases into a search service - elastic search.
+The phase loads labels and aliases into a search service - elastic search.
 Assuming the Elastic search runs on client from `utils.elastic_search.py` .

 - inputs:
   - optional argument for languages extracration